AB InBev: Anheuser-Busch InBev

 In 2008, InBev acquired Anheuser-Busch, creating Anheuser-Busch InBev (AB InBev), expanding on InBev's previous status as the world's largest brewer, creating one of the top five consumer products companies in the world.
 Under the terms of the merger agreement, all shares of Anheuser-Busch were acquired for US$70 per share in cash, for an aggregate of US$52 billion.

 Anheuser-Busch was established in 1852 in St. Louis, Missouri, US as Anheuser & Co.
 It is the largest brewing company in the United States and employs over 30,000 people.
 It was the world's largest brewing company based on revenue, but third in brewing volume, before the acquisition by InBev announced 13 July 2008.
 The division operated 12 breweries in the United States and 17 others overseas.

 Anheuser-Busch's best-known beers included brands such as Budweiser, the Busch (originally known as Busch Bavarian Beer) and Michelob families, and Natural Light and Ice.
 The company also produced a number of smaller-volume and specialty beers, nonalcoholic brews like Budweiser Prohibition which made its first appearance in Canadian markets in 2016, malt liquors (King Cobra and the Hurricane family), and flavored malt beverages (e.g., Tequiza).

 Parks and resorts

 Anheuser-Busch had been one of the largest theme park operators in the United States with ten parks throughout the United States.
-In October 2009, AB InBev announced the sale of its Busch Entertainment theme park division to The Blackstone Group for $2.7 billion.
+In October 2009, AB InBev announced the sale of its Busch Entertainment theme park division to The Blackstone Group for US$2.7 billion.
 The company had been investigating a sale of Busch Entertainment since the merger with AB InBev.